 Another case in which death by firearm is not covered is when the policyholder is shot due to involvement in criminal activities.
 For instance, if the policyholder is shot to death while robbing a bank, he will not get the death benefit from the insurer.

 It is worth mentioning that life insurance companies and independent agents are entitled to having a contestability period; that is, after the policyholder’s death, insurers have a limited period in which they can investigate their client’s death to ensure that the death isn’t a fraud or that the client didn’t pass away due to causes that were not included in the policy.

 Another death case that is not covered by term life insurance is death due to the influence of alcohol.
 Usually, life insurance companies and independent agents will not issue life insurance who drink heavily.

 However, there are cases in which the policyholder withholds such information when they are still in the process of getting life insurance.

 If this client dies in a car crash that happened under the influence of alcohol or drugs, the insurer will not be obligated to pay the death benefit.

 Any dangerous hobby may also impact the policy.
-If you have such hobbies (e.g. skydiving, scuba-diving, etc.), you must mention it in your application.
+If you have such hobbies (e.g. skydiving, scuba-diving, etc.), you must mention them in your application.